yurical/android_device_xiaomi_clover/README.md

 Device configuration for Xiaomi Mi Note 3
 ==============

-The Xiaomi Mi Note 3 (codenamed _"jason"_) are high-end smartphones from Xiaomi.
+The Xiaomi Mi Note 3 (codenamed _"clover"_) are high-end smartphones from Xiaomi.

 It was announced in September 2017.
 Release date was September 2017.